Delta-Protogen/Manta-M8P/README.md

 # [切换到中文版](./README_zh_cn.md)

 # Note
+*this is only for an updated config file and other stuff I brake
 ## Here’s BIGTREETECH!
 For Makers, by makers!
 * We appreciate all of your support to BIGTREETECH!
 To offer an excellent experience of creation to every makers,We’re devoted to design and produce high-quality and durable accessories!